ADHITHIYA-14/C-codes/README.md

 # C-codes
-Thisis the coding i did in my first sem
+This is the coding i did in my first sem